Latest

 Book of Kells (Codex Cenannensis / Leabhar Cheanannais) also known as Book of Columba, is an illuminated Celtic Gospel book in Latin, containing the four Gospels of the New Testament and several passages from the earlier Vetus Latina Bible.
 It is believed to have been created around 800 AD.
 The Book of Kells surpasses other Insular Gospel books in the extravagance and complexity of its illustrations and ornamentation, which combine traditional Christian iconography with the ornate swirling motifs typical of Insular art.
 Figures of humans, animals, and mythical beasts, together with Celtic knots and interlacing patterns in vibrant colors, enliven the manuscript’s pages.
 The Book of Kells is regarded as a masterwork of Western calligraphy and the pinnacle of Insular illumination.
 It takes its name from the Abbey of Kells, County Meath, where it was housed for centuries.

-Set in the 9th century, the Northmen attack Ireland, destroying everything in their path in search of gold and the island of Iona, believed to be the home of Brother Aidan, creator of the Book of Iona, which was first established 200 years ago by Saint Columbkille
+In the 9th century, the Northmen attack Ireland, destroying everything in their path in search of gold and the island of Iona, believed to be the home of Brother Aidan, creator of the Book of Iona, which was first established 200 years ago by Saint Columbkille.

 Brendan (Evan McGuire), an apprentice in the scriptorium of the monastery at Kells, lives under the care of his stern uncle, Abbot Cellach (Brendan Gleeson).
 The Abbot is obsessed with building a wall around the abbey to protect it from Viking attacks.